AHASR96/About-Me/README.md

 - Beginner-friendly problem-solving
 - Structured learning paths
 - Practice-based progression
+- A strong focus on understanding rather than memorisation

 The project will be published publicly when it reaches a suitable stage of development.

+My aim is to create a resource that helps beginners build a reliable foundation before moving on to more advanced areas of programming.

+---

+## Future Academic Goals

+In the future, I hope to continue my formal education by pursuing:

+- An undergraduate degree in **Electrical Engineering**
+- A master’s degree in **Biomechatronics**

+These goals reflect my interest in bringing together:

+- Software development
+- Electronics
+- Mechanical systems
+- Control systems
+- Embedded computing
+- Biomedical science
+- Human-centred engineering

+Studying electrical engineering would allow me to develop a stronger academic foundation in areas such as:

+- Circuit theory
+- Electronic design
+- Digital systems
+- Embedded systems
+- Control engineering
+- Signal processing
+- Instrumentation
+- Electrical machines
+- Communication systems

+Biomechatronics is a longer-term academic goal because it brings together several fields that strongly interest me, including:

+- Biomedical engineering
+- Mechanical design
+- Electronics
+- Robotics
+- Sensors
+- Embedded software
+- Control systems
+- Human–machine interaction
+- Assistive technology
+- Rehabilitation engineering
+- Prosthetic and wearable systems

+These are future academic ambitions rather than completed qualifications.
+Until then, I intend to continue building the necessary foundations through practical work, independent study and technical projects.

 ---